tasket/wyng-backup/README.md

 now work for other commands as well.
 This change also enables adding new volumes while doing a complete backup, for instance: `wyng -a send my-new-volume` – updates every volume already in the archive plus backup 'my-new-volume' as well.

+* "BrokenPipeError": A broken pipe can occur for various reasons when a Wyng helper process encounters an error while accessing archive files.
+Since the helper is usually remote, the real error isn't immediately shown and Wyng only detects that its pipe to the helper is broken.
+Viewing the logs in the /tmp/wyng-debug dir will show the underlying error.

 * Backup sessions shown in `list` output may be seemingly (but not actually) out of order if the system's local time shifts